Last Updated on: 5th October 2023, 02:56 pm

 A tortoise can’t lose its shell without dying.

-Metabolic bone disease is an umbrella term that describes a disorder that causes the shell to soften up or grow abnormally.
-If the disorder is severe, it may seem like the tortoise is losing its shell.
+Metabolic Bone Disease is an umbrella term that describes a disorder that causes the shell to soften up or grow abnormally.
+If the condition is severe, it may seem like the tortoise is losing its shell.

-Take the tortoise to the vet if its shell is cracked, as they don’t molt and grow new shells.
-So, if it does lose a piece of its shell, it’ll be at risk of bacterial infection (sepsis) and even death.
+Take the tortoise to the vet if its shell is cracked because they don’t molt and grow new shells.
+If it does lose a piece of its shell, it’ll be at risk of bacterial infection (sepsis) or death.

 If you notice a tortoise’s shell flaking off, this is normal.
 Skin and shell shedding is common, especially in growing tortoises.
 You should only be concerned if large pieces of the shell fall off.